archanabiju762/Hackathon/README.md

 Life Track 360 is a platform to find the nearest camp events, such as health checkups, eye tests, and blood donation camps, updated by organizers.
 Users can filter events by location and type of event for easy access.

 ### Project Description
+Life Track 360 is a platform designed to help users find nearby camp events such as health checkups, eye tests, and blood donation camps.
+Event organizers can update details, and users can easily filter and search based on location and event type for better accessibility.

 ### The Problem statement
 Attending camps for essential services is often challenging due to the lack of a centralized platform to locate and manage events nearby.